 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 At monthly intervals, test the TCT system by allowing the vehicle to roll down an incline with the accelerator pedal released.
 Braking force should be felt at approximately 2 mph (3 kph) indicating that the TCT system is functioning.
 If vehicle speed continues to rise, apply the service brake to control speed and proceed with diagnostic check.